It all started with a conch shell that we found in Panama…

 Ginger: This place is new and kinda weird… not necessarily a bad weird though.
 It’s a cajun asian mix.
 So, like, they have gumbo and po’boys, and also sesame chicken and ramen.
 The gumbo was fantastic (and I had just gotten back from New Orleans when I tried it).
 I had a “Seafood Bag”.
 You pick the seafood and the seasoning and it’s all tossed together in a bag with corn and potatoes.
 I picked cajun seasoning.
 It was good.
 Big portion.
 Justin had ramen.
 He enjoyed it as well.

 ⭐️ Ledger: This used to be a bank so the inside is really pretty.
 Neat ceiling, and walls made out of old safe deposit boxes and stuff.
 It’s pricy and upscale.
 When we went on a date night, we ordered 5 types of appetizers and 2 desserts.
 (So, no main course).
 It was all really, really good.
 I’d give it maybe second place after Settler for amazing fine dining.
 Get the popovers and squash bisque for sure.
-We had brunch once too.
+Brunch is our favorite.
 They always have a “donut of the day”.
 Delicious.
 I’d definitely go back for that.

-⭐️ Ugly Mug Diner: My second favorite breakfast place in town.
+⭐️ Ugly Mug Diner: Probably my favorite breakfast place in town.
 Everything on their menu is delicious.
 I love the cinnamon butter on the french toast.
 A lot of people love the duck confit.

 ⭐️ O’Neill’s Irish Pub: When we lived in Salem before our sailing travels, we would go to O’Neills every Friday night for live Irish music.
 It was super kid friendly before 8pm and we’d dance, have a beer or two, and try everything on their menu.
 It was our go-to place.
 Everything on the menu is really great.
 They have the best fish and chips outside of England in my opinion.
 Steak tips are good, Irish curry is good, cobb salad is good, everything is good.
 Since we’ve been living in Salem again though, we don’t visit too often.
 The staff just isn’t as friendly as they used to be and it doesn’t have the same fun family-friendly vibe.
 They have $5 burgers on Wednesday nights so we take the kids there sometimes.
 I always tell people to visit here even though it isn’t what it used to be.
 The food hasn’t changed even though the vibe has.